deivuh/deivuh.github.io/source/_posts/2014-03-15-mkv-srt-extractor-for-samsung-plex-users.markdown

 Apparently the support for both _SSA_ subtitle files and embedded subtitles  were due to Samsung SDK restrictions.

 Having no success finding a proper _SSA_ to _SRT_ batch converter (for Linux or OSX), I made a little script to extract those SSA subtitles from the MKVs, and converting each of them into SRT format.

-You can get it [here](https://github.com/deivuh/MKV-SRT-Extractor).
+You can grab the script [here](https://github.com/deivuh/MKV-SRT-Extractor).

 Make sure to have both [Ruby](https://www.ruby-lang.org/en/downloads/) and [MKVToolnix](http://www.bunkus.org/videotools/mkvtoolnix/) installed